 When you think of nuts, your mind probably goes instantly to that healthy fat content.
 Yet, there are a few nuts that also offer a slew of minerals.
 If you’re looking for calcium-rich nuts, look no further than almonds!
-It’s true that all nuts contain small amounts of calcium, yet almonds will give you the most bang for your buck.
+All nuts indeed contain small amounts of calcium, yet almonds will give you the most bang for your buck.
 In a fourth of a cup of almonds, you’ll get around 35 grams of calcium, which equates to around 10 percent of your recommended daily intake.

 5. Sesame Seeds

 Seeds and nuts generally go hand-in-hand.
 If you’re not a nut person, go with seeds!
 If you’re not a seed person, go with nuts!
 If you love them both, then you’ve got it made in the shade my friend.

 If you’re looking to boost your intake of calcium with a bit of seed action, start with sesame seeds.
 You can buy these teeny little nibbles plain, toasted, or roasted and add them to salads, and smoothies, or sprinkle them atop pretty much any cooked meal.
 With that said, if you’re trying to get your nutrient bang-for-your-buck with sesame seeds opt-in on tahini butter!
 For every two tablespoons of tahini butter, you’ll get a whopping 130 milligrams of calcium, which equates to about 13 percent of your recommended daily intake.

 For those that aren’t sesame seed fans, give chia seeds and/or flax seeds a go!